Monday, November 27, 2017

 letting her eye skim westwards

-across that stony ridge
+across that ridge

-to the skies beyond —
+then to the skies beyond —

 her open book